makernexus/MN_ACLOLD/Documents/EZFLocalMemberCache_Proposal.md

 	(4) Reduction of vulnerability of the RFID system to accidental disclosure of members' personal information.
 Most such information from EZ Facility should be filtered out before any caching; only relevant data will be persisted and available to RFID stations.
 Communication with EZ Facility (involving a host of personal data) is limted to the cache, which can be physically and logically isolated whereby access is only available to a small number of trusted admins (the ones who work directly with EZ Facility anyway).
 	(5) A cache with a limited and simple API for the RFID Stations would allow us to easily remove the JSON library from the station firmware that seems to be the source of a number of issues (not just performance -- sometimes returning old or incorrect data).
 The RFID Station to Cache API could return "simple JSON" or CSV (one level hierarchy -- easy for the firmware to parse without needing a library).
 This has the potential to kill a bunch of difficult-to-reproduce bugs all at once while increasing station performance and predictability.

+	OD: Agreed with the base statement and the benefits.
+(5) would, however, be a much more involved cache implementatoin than initially envisioned.